KomodoPlatform/Documentation/docs/notary/setup-Komodo-Notary-Node.md

     echo "pubkey=<YOUR_3P_PUBKEY>" > ~/dPoW/iguana/pubkey_3p.txt
     ```

-    Some scripts will also look for these files in the `komodo/src` folder, so we'll create a couple more symlinks:

-    ```bash
-    ln -s ~/dPoW/iguana/pubkey.txt ~/komodo/src/pubkey.txt
-    ln -s ~/dPoW/iguana/pubkey_3p.txt ~/komodo/src/pubkey_3p.txt
-    ```

 - **Create `wp` files**:

   - These files will be used to unlock your wallets when Iguana launches, and are named according to the iguana port they are targeting.
 The contents will include your seed phrase (or a private key) from the Main or 3P coins you want to unlock for notarisation.